API Keys

 |---|---|

-read | Read all resources (findings, projects, scans, dependencies) |
+read | Read all resources (findings, projects, scans, dependencies). |

-scan:read | Read scans only |
+scan:read | Read scans only. |

-scan:write | Submit scans (the typical CI scope) |
+scan:write | Submit scans (the typical CI scope). |

-triage:write | Change finding status, add comments |
+triage:write | Change finding status (single and bulk). |

-memory:write | Create / edit organizational memory |
+memory:write | Create / edit organizational memory. |

-admin | Admin operations (create members, integrations, etc.) |
+admin | Admin operations (create members, integrations, etc.). |

 Most automation needs only scan:write or read.
 Reach for broader scopes only when you have a specific reason.